 HOTEL ROOM TAX / TOURIST TAX

 Some regional councils in Europe have introduced a room tax of between 1 Euro and 3 Euros per person per night, payable directly by the guest to the hotel on check-out.
-We will advise you in your Final Travel Documents or by our Tour Manager in resort if your hotel has to implement this charge.
+We will advise you in your Final Travel Documents or by our Tour Manager in resort on escorted holidays if your hotel has to implement this charge.